LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 .. tip:: When creating a unit-tested project, *always* start by copying the Jasmine test runner code into ``index.js`` and putting the code you want to test in an appropriately named ``.js`` file.

-You have become used to testing your code by running it and printint output with ``console.log``.
+You have become used to testing your code by running it and printing output with ``console.log``.
 When writing unit-tested code, we no longer need to take this approach.

 .. tip:: If you find yourself tempted to add a ``console.log`` statement to your code, write a unit test instead!
 You would mostly likely remove that ``console.log`` after getting your code to work, while the test will remain for you and other developers to use in the future.

-Finally, create ``spec/`` and add a spec file, ``palindrome.spec.js``.
+Finally, create ``spec/`` folder and add a spec file, ``palindrome.spec.js``.
 This file should include imports and a describe block:

 .. sourcecode:: js
    :linenos: